-(1) All full-time academic employees will receive a minimum of one (1) and up to a maximum of three (3) consecutive quarters of professional leave.
-No faculty will be forced to take professional leave.

-(2) The faculty member must have at least three (3) years of full-time employment with the College prior to receiving leave.
-All efforts are made that faculty who wish to take professional leave will be able to do so before they have completed ten (10) years of full time employment with the college.

-(3) Upon return from the leave and before retirement, the faculty will have time to complete a period of full-time service to the College equal to the amount of leave.

-(4) Professional leave is granted for a period of time not to exceed three (3) consecutive quarters, exclusive of summer quarter or the fourth quarter equivalent.
+- (1) All full-time academic employees will receive a minimum of one (1) and up to a maximum of three (3) consecutive quarters of professional leave.
+No faculty will be forced to take professional leave. - (2) The faculty member must have at least three (3) years of full-time employment with the College prior to receiving leave.
+All efforts are made so that faculty who wish to take professional leave will be able to do so before they have completed ten (10) years of full-time employment with the college. - (3) Upon the faculty will have time to complete a period of full-time service to the College equal to the amount of leave. - (4) Professional leave is granted for a period of time not to exceed three (3) consecutive quarters, exclusive of summer quarter or the fourth quarter equivalent.